Shilakem/RESTAURANT-OPERATIONS-ANALYSIS/README.md

 ![RESTAURANT OPERATIONS ANALYSIS DASHBOARD](https://github.com/user-attachments/assets/cf6bd056-b5b9-4f31-ba39-f5847c78c15e)

 ## DESCRIPTION
 This project analyzes the performance of a newly launched menu at Taste of the World Café, a restaurant known for its diverse offerings and generous portions.
-The project aims to uncover actionable insights into customer preferences, popular dishes, and underperforming items by leveraging customer order data and menu details.
+The project aims to uncover actionable insights into customer preferences and popular dishes.

 The analysis will utilize two key datasets:
 1. Menu Items Data: Information on the café's new menu, including categories, menu_items_id,item_name, and pricing.